Memorial Day Deals Are Still Available on Bedding Essentials I’ve Tested

 Best deals on pillows and other sleep accessories

 Brooklyn Bedding is one of our favorite mattress brands here at CNET.
-It also happens to offer some great pillows (the Luxury Cooling Pillow won a spot on my Best Cooling Pillows list).
+It also happens to offer some great pillows (the Luxury Cooling Pillow won a spot on my list of the best cooling pillows).
 The brand is offering 25% off sitewide with the promo code MEMORIAL25.

 In addition to mattresses and pillows, Brooklyn Bedding's accessories include mattress toppers, sheets, blankets, mattress protectors, foundations and adjustable bases.
 Prices start at $25.

-Essentially everything at Layla is on sale this Memorial Day.
-In addition to sales on its memory foam and hybrid mattresses, if you buy one Kapok pillow, you get another 50% off.
-It also made my Best Cooling Pillows list.
-The Layla Down Alternative comforter made my Best Cooling Comforters list.
+Essentially everything at Layla is on sale over the Memorial Day holiday.
+In addition to sales on its memory foam and hybrid mattresses, if you buy one kapok pillow, you get another 50% off.
+It also made my best cooling pillows list.
+The Layla Down Alternative comforter made my best cooling comforters list.

 This Memorial Day, take 35% off sleep bundles such as the Comfy Bundle, which includes Original pillows and a percale sheet set.
 This deal saves you $94.
 Mattresses are also on sale for 30% off individually.
 Take 10% off sleep accessories.
 Prices start at $59.

 Tuft and Needle offers affordable and quality mattresses, such as the Tuft and Needle Mint.
-Its bedding is also reasonably priced and holds up over the years, at least it has for me.
-I have the Original Foam pillow on my bed, and it even made my Best Pillow for Neck Pain list.
+Its bedding is also reasonably priced and holds up over the years -- at least it has for me.
+I have the Original Foam pillow on my bed, and it even made my list of the best pillows for neck pain.

 Save up to $700 off mattresses and 20% off Tuft and Needle bedding such as pillows, percale sheet sets, quilts, mattress toppers and more.
 Prices start at $35.